• Disease Overview

 Diagnosis

-Amniotic band syndrome is typically diagnosed at or soon after birth based upon characteristic physical findings.
-The minimal diagnostic criteria consist of the detection of certain abnormalities of the arms, legs, fingers, and/or toes, i.e., ring-like constriction or amputation defects, fusion (syndactyly) between some digits and/or strands of tissue attached to the ends of affected fingers.
+Amniotic band syndrome is typically diagnosed at birth or soon after birth based upon characteristic physical findings.
+The minimal diagnostic criteria consist of the detection of certain abnormalities of the arms, legs, fingers and/or toes, i.e., ring-like constriction or amputation defects, fusion (syndactyly) between some digits and/or strands of tissue attached to the ends of affected fingers.

-In some cases, the condition may be suspected before birth (prenatally), based upon the results of certain specialized imaging techniques, such as fetal ultrasonography, which may reveal the characteristic defects.
+In some cases, the condition may be suspected before birth (prenatally), based upon the results of certain specialized imaging techniques, such as fetal ultrasonography, which may reveal the characteristic features.
 During fetal ultrasonography, reflected high-frequency sound waves are used to create an image of the developing fetus.

 • < Previous section